 Related: The Mitten Printable Emergent Reader

-Your students could draw, color, or paint a watermelon on each of the pages.
+Your students can draw, color, or paint a watermelon on each of the pages.
 It just depends on your preference and what art supplies you might have on hand.

 How fun would it be to create oil pastel watermelons and then paint over them with watercolors?!

-Then the children could add watermelon seeds however you’d like.
+Then have the children add watermelon seeds however you’d like.

 - Or you might choose to keep the watermelons “seedless” so the children can use manipulatives to add the seeds during small group.